Skip advert

 “Reliability and safety are a bit of a grey area, but there’s lots of safety tech on the T03”

-The T03 is one of the first Leapmotor models to hit the UK and as such neither the model nor the brand have featured in our Driver Power customer satisfaction survey.
+The T03 is the first Leapmotor model to hit the UK and as such neither the model nor the brand have featured in our Driver Power customer satisfaction survey.
 It’s also yet to be tested by Euro NCAP, but it does come with a wide array of safety assistance systems which might put your mind at ease.

-It’s really hard to comment on reliability with how new the brand and model are to the UK, but Leapmotor is backed by Stellantis which owns a majority stake in it and will offer the same warranty as its own brands.
+It’s hard to comment on reliability with how new the brand and model are to the UK, but Leapmotor is backed by Stellantis which owns a majority stake.
+To reassure customers, the Leapmotor T03 actually gets a longer warranty than some other EVs from Stellantis, lasting for up to four years or 60,000 miles – a year longer than cars sold in mainland Europe.

 How safe is the Leapmotor T03?